+- Until further notice, we are holding church services virtually.
+Some other groups are meeting in-person.
 Sunday morning services are held on zoom (link in weekly email) and streamed live on our BRUU Facebook, Sundays at 10am.

-Children and Youth RE is in-person in the church building, see RE page for details.
+- Children and Youth RE is in-person in the church building, see RE page for details.

-ALE – some courses are meeting in-person in the church building, register for details from the course leader
+- ALE – some courses are meeting in-person in the church building, register for details from the course leader

-Social Groups – refer to the group leader on status for next meeting
+- Social Groups – refer to the group leader on status for next meeting

-Memorial services are in-person at the church building, see your invitation for details.
+- Memorial services are in-person at the church building, see your invitation for details.
 Some may be additionally offered on zoom.

 End of Life Services: A Board Update